I See Love (song)

 "I See Love" is a song by British DJ and record producer Jonas Blue, featuring vocals from Joe Jonas.
-It was released as a digital download on 29 June 2018 via Virgin EMI Records as the seventh single from Blue's compilation album released on 9 November 2018 Blue.
-The song features on the films Hotel Transylvania 3: Summer Vacation and The Queen's Corgi.
+It was released as a digital download on 29 June 2018 via Virgin EMI Records as the seventh single from Blue's Blue.
+The song features in the film Hotel Transylvania 3: Summer Vacation.

 Background

 Spring Aspers, Head of Sony Motion Pictures Music Group said "Jonas Blue is a world-renowned talent and we’re thrilled to have him be part of the family.
 His collaboration with Joe Jonas on 'I See Love' perfectly captures the summer, tropical vibe of our film and we’re excited for audiences to hear this song and join us on our epic summer adventure!
 We're also delighted for the chance to work with Joe Jonas not only for 'I See Love' but on our film.
 Joe joined the Hotel Transylvania family as the voice of Kraken, a loving blue sea creature that only wishes to sing and perform for everyone onboard the Legacy cruise ship, and we know audiences will fall in love with his character – and song – just like we did!".